sara-sabr/ITStrategy/presentations/en/2020-01-22-Working-in-the-open.md

 #### Notice

-Include a notice with the mention of the licence and trademark
+Include a notice with mention of licence and trademark

 --